slimsloth/Algorithm-Analysis/README.md

 [Project Instructions](https://docs.google.com/document/d/1a3JfD7LjDi9K8QgtjcS6Ifrtpq-uRkrxaz7XSAEW2u0/edit)
 ### Group Members: Sean Mitchell, Jason Mora-Mendoza

+### How to run:
+On tuffix: simply open your terminal in the project directory and execute make.
 ### Summary
 This program implements two functions: mean() and construct_square_algorithm(). main.cpp tests and records the running time for each function, 15000 times each and ouputs the results to their respective .csv files.
 ## WARNING